 - DNS cache

-DNS caching mechanism on the machine such as
+we still recommend installing a DNS caching mechanism on the machine

 bind.
 We do not recommend